 - Take a portion of the dough and form small lemon-sized balls with your palms.

-- Flatten each ball and place a spoonful of the stuffing in the center.
+- Smoosh each of the ball and place spoonful amount of stuffing into the centre.

 Step 4: Frying the Litti